Respiratory Therapy – AAS

 In accordance with the Americans with Disabilities Act of 1990 (ADA) the Respiratory Therapy Program at the University of the District of Columbia makes every effort to provide reasonable accommodations for all individuals with a disability.
 The program does not discriminate against applicants because of gender, sexual orientation, age, ethnic background, political affiliation, or disability.
 The University of the District of Columbia Compliance policies are located on page ii and iii of the University 2008-2011 catalog.

-New students (Freshman Level or Transfer) admitted to the University who indicate an interest in Respiratory Therapy should report to the Respiratory Therapy Program for advisement.
+New students (Freshman Level or Transfer) admitted to the university who indicate an interest in Respiratory Therapy should report to the Respiratory Therapy Program for advising.

 Continuing students who are Respiratory Therapy majors are to see their advisors prior to the early registration period each semester for academic counseling.
 Students should make appointments with their faculty advisor for academic counseling at least once per semester to facilitate optimal progression through the program.
 This counseling should be completed prior to the regular registration periods.